marklogic/flux/docs/export/export-rows.md

 ### Avro

-The `export_avro_files` command writes one or more Avro files to the directory specified by the `--path` option.
+The `export-avro-files` command writes one or more Avro files to the directory specified by the `--path` option.
 This command reuses Spark's support for writing Avro files.
 You can include any of the [Spark Avro options](https://spark.apache.org/docs/latest/sql-data-sources-avro.html) via the `-P` dynamic option to control how Avro content is written.
 Dynamic options are expressed as `-PoptionName=optionValue`.

 ### ORC

-The `export_orc_files` command writes one or more ORC files to the directory specified by the `--path` option.
+The `export-orc-files` command writes one or more ORC files to the directory specified by the `--path` option.
 This command reuses Spark's support for writing ORC files.
 You can include any of the [Spark ORC options](https://spark.apache.org/docs/latest/sql-data-sources-orc.html) via the `-P` dynamic option to control how ORC content is written.
 Dynamic options are expressed as `-PoptionName=optionValue`.

 ### Parquet

-The `export_parquet_files` command writes one or more Parquet files to the directory specified by the `--path` option.
+The `export-parquet-files` command writes one or more Parquet files to the directory specified by the `--path` option.
 This command reuses Spark's support for writing Parquet files.
 You can include any of the [Spark Parquet options](https://spark.apache.org/docs/latest/sql-data-sources-parquet.html) via the `-P` dynamic option to control how Parquet content is written.
 Dynamic options are expressed as `-PoptionName=optionValue`.